Adnanjahangir/Serialization/README.md

-You can pass the serialize() function an index as a second parameter too if you want to serialize data in a buffer from a specific index.
+You can pass the serialize() function an index as a second parameter also if you want to serialize data in a buffer from a specific index.
 In this case you have to make sure that the buffer has enough space to store data after the specific index e.g. If the index you provided is 10 and the length of data is 20 bytes, the buffer should be atleast 30 bytes so that data can be stored.
 This feature can be used when you want to serialize multiple objects into a single buffer

-Usage of Deserialization function is also through the object in which you want to deserialize the data. e.g. If there is an object created of type "TxWireData" named Object2 and a buffer in which you have the data to be deserialized, you can deserialize it by calling the Object1.deserialize() function and giving one argument which will be a pointer to the buffer which will contains the data.
+Usage of Deserialization function is also through the object in which you want to deserialize the data. e.g. If there is an object created of type "TxWireData" named Object2 and a buffer in which you have the data to be deserialized, you can deserialize it by calling the Object1.deserialize() function and giving one argument which will be a pointer to the buffer which contains the data.
 Pointer to Buffer should be of Byte type e.g. if buffer2 contains the data to be deserialized you can use it as